nyberry/intersectional-fairness-toolkit/README.md

 The DataFrame is indexed using split.X_test.index to ensure that only individuals in the test set are considered, and that the group labels are aligned with the model’s predictions.

-For each test-set individual, a human-readable label is constructed by combining the specified protected attributes.
+For each test-set individual, a label is constructed by combining the specified protected attributes.

 eg. `Sex=1|age_group=older`